-APPENDIX 3: CODE OF CONDUCT FOR STUDENT EARLY CHILDHOOD EDUCATORS

-The purpose of this Code of Conduct is to inform student Early Childhood Educators of the professional behaviour expected from them while undertaking the Placement element of the BAHECE Programme.
+APPENDIX 3: CODE OF CONDUCT FOR STUDENT EARLY CHILDHOOD EDUCATORS behaviour expected from them while undertaking the Placement element of the BAHECE Programme.
 Student Early Childhood Educators must abide by the terms, conditions and policies of their ECEC setting as well as NCI's policies and procedures.